Lesson video

 The cross section of the roll of toilet paper is pretty much a circle.

-Alex says, "How large is the circumference of this toilet roll compared it to its diameter?"
-So he's gonna talk us through what he does.
+Alex says, "How large is the circumference of this toilet roll compared to its diameter?"
+So he gonna talk us through what he does, "I've marked where the end of the paper came to on the roll."
+Can see you got your black felt tip line running down the toilet roll there.

-And the space between these marks is approximately equal to the diameter of the roll, 'cause that was a distance from one side of the roll to the other.
+And the space between these marks is approximately equal to the diameter of the roll because that was a distance from one side of the roll to the other.

-And then, hmm, there's not enough room left on the paper to do it a fourth time."
-So we've got the diameter and another diameter and another diameter and just a little bit of a diameter, but not a whole fourth diameter.
+And then um, there's not enough room left on the paper to do it a fourth time."
+So we've got a diameter and another diameter and another diameter and just a little bit of a diameter, but not a whole fourth diameter.

 So the circumference was approximate equal to three and a bit diameters.